Midyan3/Comprehensive-Library-Record-System/README.md

 ## Usage

-Include the `LibraryRecord.hpp` file in your project and utilize the class as needed.
 Below is a basic example of how to use the `LibraryRecord` class.

 ```cpp
 #include "LibraryRecord.hpp"